 Recently a friend and local tech exec met with some top engineering students, and learned that as many as 60% had plans to accept jobs with tech companies in Silicon Valley.
-“What can we do to convince them to stay local and build a career here?”, he asked.
+He asked a very interesting and complex question”What can we do to convince them to stay local and build a career here?”

 I’m not suggested that we stop trying, but I think we just have to stop beating ourselves up.
 Wanting to seek adventure and gain experience in other markets is a good thing.
 But here is what we MUST do: sell our outbound talent on the dream of one day bringing it all home.

 Go and seek adventure if you must.
 Learn, grow and gather up some amazing experiences… and then come home.